jinyan1214/pyrecodes/docs/source/usage/how_to_extend_pyrecodes.rst

 Connect pyrecodes to third-party damage simulators
 ---------------------------------------------------

-To run pyrecodes recovery and resilience assessment, the user needs to provide damage states of components in the system.
+To run pyrecodes recovery and resilience assessment, the user needs to provide damage states of components in the system due to a scenario disaster.
 These damage states can be provided by a damage simulator.
-The term "damage simulator" refers to the software that follows the traditional regional risk assessment workflow, where hazard, exposure and vulnerability modules are combined to assess the damage states of components in the system following a scenario disaster.
+The term "damage simulator" refers to software that follows the traditional regional risk assessment workflow, where hazard, exposure and vulnerability modules are combined to assess the damage states of components in the system following a scenario disaster.

 Several open-source damage simulators have been developed and are available for use (e.g., SimCenter's R2D, OpenQuake, CLIMADA).
 This section presents an overview of how pyrecodes is connected to SimCenter's R2D damage simulator using the damage_to_recovery API and points to the relevant pyrecodes modules.
 The aim is to detail the R2D-pyrecodes connection and provide a template for developers to connect pyrecodes to other damage simulators.